Practice Credit Requirements and Guidelines

 Leave of Absence, Required Leave, & ROTC

-- Leave of absence: If you are on a voluntary leave of absence from the School of Hotel Administration and have worked within an acceptable hospitality/service industry segment during your leave, you may apply for practice credit when you return to school by submitting an Employment Verification form.
+- Leave of absence: If you are on a voluntary leave of absence from the Nolan School and have worked within an acceptable hospitality/service industry segment during your leave, you may apply for practice credit when you return to school by submitting an Employment Verification form.

-- Required leave: If you are on academic required leave from the School of Hotel Administration and have worked within an acceptable hospitality/service industry segment during the leave, you may apply to receive up to one unit (400 hours) of practice credit when you return to school.
+- Required leave: If you are on academic required leave from the Nolan School and have worked within an acceptable hospitality/service industry segment during the leave, you may apply to receive up to one unit (400 hours) of practice credit when you return to school.

 Practice Credit Petitions

-To request an exemption from the Practice Credit Program requirements you must petition the School of Hotel Administration, Office of Student Services.
+To request an exemption from the Practice Credit Program requirements you must petition the Nolan School, Office of Student Services.
 You may obtain a petition form online at on our academic forms web page or from the Office of Student Services.

 The petition must adhere to the following requirements: